MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 ### Enable SharePoint integration

 > [!NOTE]
-> You must be a global administrator to perform this action.
+> You must be a global administrator to perform to enable SharePoint integration.

 1. Open the [Power Platform admin center](https://aka.ms/ppac).